szhorvat/Spelunking/README.md

 ==========

 A package to read definitions of in-memory Mathematica functions with ease.
-Developed by Simon Woods and other [in this Mathematica.SE thread](http://mathematica.stackexchange.com/a/15948/12).
+Developed by Simon Woods and others [in this Mathematica.SE thread](http://mathematica.stackexchange.com/a/15948/12).

 **Usage:**